 We ought always to give thanks to God for you, brothers, as is right, because your faith is growing abundantly, and love of every one of you for one another is increasing.

-While our desire is to reach full spiritual maturity, we find ourselves ingesting wrong things.
+While our desire is to reach full spiritual maturity, we find ourselves ingesting the wrong things.
 We become unfit and out of shape.
-In some cases, we shrink instead of increasing stature.
-Perhaps, we should hang a life-sized poster of Jesus Christ on the wall of our hearts.
-This would motivate us to achieve the goals we aim for regarding our spiritual growth.
+In some cases, we shrink instead of growing.
+Perhaps, we should hang a life-sized poster of Christ on the wall of our hearts.
+This would motivate us to achieve the goals we aim for regarding spiritual growth.

 It is only when we determine to live for Christ that we become empowered to grow to our full potential.
-We have already been given all we need in Christ Jesus our Lord.
+Christ Jesus our Lord has given us all we need.

 Share an incident where you experienced a spiritual growth spurt.